caua-veiga/Projeto-Integrador/Week_Progress/Week2.md

 *Note* that gyroscope and accelerometer sensor data of MPU6050 module consists of 16-bit raw data in 2’s complement form.
 The complete documentation, including the datasheet and register map can be seen at - https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module

-### 2.1 - Read the values that the accelerometre gives
+### 2.1 - Read the data from the accelerometer
+'''

-''Copied from the source code http://electronoobs.com/eng_robotica_tut6_1_code1.php#google_vignette''
+Copied from the source code http://electronoobs.com/eng_robotica_tut6_1_code1.php#google_vignette

+This is the full PID Code used at https://www.youtube.com/watch?v=AN3yxIBAxTA&t=787s

+'''

 We know that the slave adress fro this IMU is 0x68 in hexadecimal.
 For that in the RequestFrom and the begin funcitons we gave to put this value.